Castel Sant’Angelo tickets

 While exploring the papal apartments, do not miss Pope Clement VII’s bathroom.

-These rooms were designed keeping the lifestyle of the Popes in mind and have numerous paintings, frescoes, etc.
+These rooms were designed with the lifestyle of the popes in mind and have numerous paintings, frescoes, etc.

 The Armoury